No Drag Queens at Stonewall You Say? We say take a flying fuck!

 Let’s read here an account from a person in the bar that night, this account is from Marty Manford who became a leader in the GAA.(now that white boy club is a whole other story) Another name that Mr. John Crowley names in his attempt to say I too know it all.
 These words of Mr. Manford were found in Making History, The Struggle for Gay and Lesbian Equal Rights, 1945-1990 An Oral History, edited by Eric Marcus.
 Marty’s account goes like this. ” the Stonewall was my favorite place.
 It was a dive.
 It was shabby, and the glasses they served the watered-down drinks in weren’t particularly clean. the place attracted a very eclectic crowd.
 Patrons included every type of person: some transvestites, a lot of students, young people, older people, businessmen.
 It was an interesting place.
 The night of the raid some men in suits and ties entered the place and walked around a little bit.
 Suddenly the lights were turned up, and the doors were sealed, and all the patrons were held captive until the police decided what they were going to do.
 I was anxious, but I wasn’t afraid.
 It may have been ten or fifteen minutes later that we were all told to leave.
 We had to line up and our identification was check before we were freed.
 People who did not have identification or were under age and all of the transvestites were detained.
 Those who didn’t meet whatever standards the police had were incarcerated temporarily in the coatroom.
 The coat closet!
 After everybody that was going to be released were released the prisoners–transvestites and bar personnel, bartenders. and the bouncers were herded into a paddy wagon that was parked right on the sidewalk in front of the bar.”
 Mr. Manford goes on to tell of a large crowd gathering in the street in front of the Stonewall.
 The first night account of Mr. Marty Manford can be found on page 200 of Mr. Marcus book.
 (1) So Mr. Manford saw transvestites at the bar that night.
 I wonder who else Mr. Henderson didn’t see.
 Oh one interesting fact to add here is, according to an account in Martin Duberman’s book Stonewall there were close to 200 people in the Stonewall Inn that evening.

 So let’s continue our quest of what happened at the Stonewall Rebellion.
 Our next stop is Rev. Magora Kennedy, an eyewitness of the first night.
 Rev. Kennedy is the Chaplin of the Stonewall Veterans Association and this modified account comes from her page on the site.
 The Rev. gives an account of the struggle and arrest of Williamson Henderson before the spark that ignited our fight back, when Henderson was struggling with the cops, nightsticked and stuck in the back of a police car.
 “My friends and I observed a couple of cops take Williamson Henderson, thought I didn’t know him or his name then, off to a black and dark green cop car and did a little billy-clubbing along the way.”
 Further down her page she states, “After awhile, as the excitement and the crowds continued to grow and get louder and feistier, I saw this big, good-looking black drag queen, with a fancy blue cocktail dress and some sparkly high heel shoes, yank loose a street parking meter, “with a little help from her friends”.
 “At this point with the turning of the tables, many of the cops were now barricaded inside The Stonewall Club and we were all on the outside!
 What a change of events that was.
 The ‘black ’n’ blue drag queen–without a green light–and her new-found, very Gay rebellious friends began to batter The Stonewall’s door with the uprooted parking meter and bang on the front door of the Stonewall but nobody in the ‘inn’ was answering.
 It wasn’t too long before the cops called for some heavy duty reinforcements.”(2) Gee now I don’t know the good Rev. but she looks like a nice decent person, one if I went to church would love to hear preach.
 She sure don’t look like a liar to me.
 And her words come right from the Stonewall Vets site so I don’t think that with their “We were there and WE know” attitude that they would allow anyone to tell a lie.
 So let’s hear it for the “BLUE AND BLACK DRAG QUEEN” who battered the door of Stonewall.
-A very brave person and not just a squiggling, struggler but a bamming, banging upfront, out front Black Drag Queen Revolutionary.
+A very brave person a bamming, banging upfront, out front Black Drag Queen Revolutionary.